Canadian Bet Explained

 Canadian Bet Vs. Lucky 63

-The Lucky 63 bet is another multi-combination option similar to the Super Yankee Canadian bet market.
-However, they differ in many ways.
-The difference between the two betting options starts from the presence of singles.
-Like the Lucky 31 betting options, Lucky 63 includes single bets in its combinations, covering all possible outcomes.
+The Lucky 63 bet is another multi-combination system similar to the Super Yankee.
+The difference between them starts from the presence of singles.
+Like the Lucky 31 betting options, Lucky 63 includes single predictions in its combinations, covering all possible outcomes.

-While the Super Yankee option covers only five selections, the Lucky 63 requires six.
-It creates 63 bets, including 6 singles, 15 doubles, 20 trebles, 15 four-folds, 6 five-folds and a six-fold accumulator.
-Naturally, a Lucky 63 in horse racing would require a bigger stake than a Canadian horse race bet due to the increased number of bets.
-On the flip side, it also results in a bigger payout potential.
-Also, since singles are covered, punters can get a kind of return with even a single accurate selection.
+Additionally, Lucky 63 requires six selections.
+It creates 63 wagers, such as 6 singles, 15 doubles, 20 trebles, 15 four-folds, 6 five-folds and a six-fold accumulator.
+Naturally, a Lucky 63 in horse racing would require a bigger stake than a Canadian due to the increased number of combinations, but it comes with a more attractive payout potential.

 Number of selections 5 6